robclark56/bitcoinPay-PHP/README.md

   * __bitcoinPay_conf.php__: Edit  values as needed.
 Leave _WALLET_DEFAULT_ set to _wallet_testnet_.
   * __StoreCallback.php__: Edit the CHANGE_ME section.
   * __bitcoinPay.js__: Edit the CHANGE_ME section.
+* Create cron job to periodically check pending payments.
+Examples on how to run the cron job every 15 minutes are:
+  * cPanel or manual crontab entry:
+    * `*/15	*	*	*	*	/usr/bin/php /home/user/public_html/bitcoinPay/bitcoinPay.php checksettled`
+  * xxx:
+  * other: Consult your documentaion

 ## TESTING ##
 Use your browser to visit these URLs: